Henry Fonda

-Family history and early life
+Ancestry and early life

 Born in Grand Island, Nebraska, on May 16, 1905, Henry Jaynes Fonda was the son of printer William Brace Fonda, and his wife, Herberta (Jaynes).
 The family moved to Omaha, Nebraska, in 1906.

 Fonda's patriline originates with an ancestor from Genoa, Italy, who migrated to the Netherlands in the 15th century.
 In 1642, a branch of the Fonda family immigrated to the Dutch colony of New Netherland on the East Coast of North America.
 They were among the first Dutch population to settle in what is now upstate New York, establishing the town of Fonda, New York.
 By 1888, many of their descendants had relocated to Nebraska.